zeno15/zeno/README.md

 Need to link to GLEW and OpenGL for windows to work Need to link to Freetype for fonts to work
+Need to link to OpenSSL for secure http request to work (optional)